The 28-Day Kettlebell Swing Challenge

 Between Each Set

-Perform a sub max set of swings, followed by a slow set of one of the following exercises each time you put the kettlebell down:
+After you perform a sub-max set of swings, you follow up with a slow set of one of the following exercises each time you put the kettlebell down:

 • 2 ‘any’ push-ups (the only exercise done with bodyweight)

-You can choose a different exercise from the list anytime, but have to use the same weight as you’re swinging.
+You can choose a different exercise from the list anytime but you have to use the same weight as you’re swinging.
 Don’t switch arms with the two reps of kettlebell exercises, change arms on the next set of swings.
-The push-ups are bodyweight push-ups, but change it up between the chest, hybrid, and tricep push-up.
+The push-ups are bodyweight, but you can change it up between the chest, hybrid, and triceps push-ups.

 Why throw these exercises in between each set?
 We don’t want you just working the posterior chain muscles for 28 days, the above choice of exercises really turns this into a full-body workout.